 What TO Do:

 - If possible, shoot with a dual card slot camera.
 Especially when you are shooting something that cannot be recreated, like a wedding.
-Have a redundant backup is a lifesaver (and the reason that my recent card failure wasn’t a big deal).
+Having a redundant backup is a lifesaver (and the reason that my recent card failure wasn’t a big deal).

 - If you have the choice of retrieving files from a SD card (as opposed to the CF) then use that.
 The CF card has pins and therefore is more sensitive to breaking than the SD.